 PCOS affects their overall health and causes unpleasant symptoms.
 It is important to have PCOS online consultation for screening, even if they do not plan on becoming pregnant.

-PCOS is caused by a hormone imbalance.
+A hormonal imbalance causes PCOS.
 A larger amount of male hormones within the female body can disrupt the delicate balance necessary for normal female reproductive cycles.

-When a woman has PCOS, a large amount of androgen testosterone is produced.
-PCOS affects the ovaries that are responsible for producing eggs.
+When a woman has PCOS, a large amount of androgen testosterone is produced, PCOS affects the ovaries that are responsible for producing eggs.

 The ovaries are also responsible for producing estrogen and progesterone.
 These two regulate the menstrual cycle.
 They also normally produce a small amount of androgen, which is the male hormone.